RomanDivkovic/Booking-client/README.md

 ## Deployment

-You can deploy FamCal to any platform that supports Node.js.
+You can deploy FamCaly to any platform that supports Node.js.
 For production builds:

 ```sh
 npm run build